wp-plugins/countdown-clock/readme.txt

 = How do I customize the colours? =
 Go to the Appearance->Widgets tab in your wordpress admin panel, and choose click on settings for the countdown clock, select text, border and background colors from the drop downs

+= I am getting a "Fatal error: Cannot instantiate non-existent class: datetimezone" = Version 1.2 of the plugin requires at least version 5.x of PHP.
+You have still run the countdown clock on servers with PHP 4.x by using version 1.1 and less.
+The timezone option will not be available though.

 = Can I choose my colour? =
 You can select the countdown clock to be transparent, so the countdown's background will be that of your web page